cooler-SAI/patch-SmartAI-Lab/README.md

 # patch-SmartAI-Lab

-Scripts for World of Warcraft Cataclysm, MoP, WoD, Legion and BfA
+SmartAI creature's scripts for World of Warcraft Cataclysm, MoP, WoD, Legion and BfA